Creating a text template

 - Compose the template text

-to insert text blocks or other ready-made templates.
+- Click on to insert text blocks or other ready-made templates. to insert text blocks or other ready-made templates.

 - Format the text using the tools in the toolbar.